laihco/slugfest/README.md

   - Created and adjusting custom materials for the Water Gun Stand, including shading, glossy plastic surfaces, and water tank transparency.
 Experimented with Blender's material nodes to get a readable look that still works well once exported to Three.js.

-Investigated scene-to-scene state persistence so players can return to the hub with updated prize counts.

 11/20/2025

 Melissa